zhangyunhao116/skipset/readme.md

 ## Introduction

-> From v0.12.0, the skipset requires Go version >= 1.18, if your Go version is lower, use v0.11.0 instead.
+> From v0.12.0, the skipset requires Go version >= 1.18, if your Go version is older, use v0.11.0 instead.

-skipset is a high-performance, scalable, concurrent-safe set based on skip-list.
-In the typical pattern(100000 operations, 90%CONTAINS 9%ADD 1%REMOVE, 8C16T), the skipset up to 15x faster than the built-in `sync.Map`.
+Skipset is a high-performance, scalable, concurrent-safe set based on the skip-list.
+In the typical pattern (100000 operations, 90%CONTAINS 9%ADD 1%REMOVE, 8C16T), the skipset is up to 15x faster than the built-in `sync.Map`.

 The main idea behind the skipset is [A Simple Optimistic Skiplist Algorithm](<https://people.csail.mit.edu/shanir/publications/LazySkipList.pdf>).

-Different from the sync.Map, the items in the skipset are always sorted, and the `Contains` and `Range` operations are wait-free (A goroutine is guaranteed to complete an operation as long as it keeps taking steps, regardless of the activity of other goroutines).
+Different from the `sync.Map`, the items in the skipset are always sorted, and the `Contains` and `Range` operations are wait-free (A goroutine is guaranteed to complete an operation as long as it keeps taking steps, regardless of the activity of other goroutines).

 The skipset is a set instead of a map, if you need a high-performance full replacement of `sync.Map`, see [skipmap](<https://github.com/zhangyunhao116/skipmap>).

 ## Features

 - Scalable, high-performance, concurrent-safe.
-- Wait-free Contains and Range operations (wait-free algorithms have stronger guarantees than lock-free).
+- Wait-free `Contains` and `Range` operations (wait-free algorithms have stronger guarantees than lock-free).
 - Sorted items.

 ## When should you use skipset

 In most cases, `skipset` is better than `sync.Map`, especially in these situations:

-- **Concurrent calls multiple operations**.
-Such as use both `Range` and `Add` at the same time, in this situation, use skipset can obtain very large improvement on performance.
+- **Concurrent calls of multiple operations**.
+Such as using both `Range` and `Add` at the same time.
+In this situation, using skipset can greatly improve the performance.
 - **Memory intensive**.
-The skipset save at least 50% memory in the benchmark.
+The skipset saves at least 50% of the memory in the benchmark.

-If only one goroutine access the set for the most of the time, such as insert a batch of elements and then use only `Contains` or `Range`, use built-in map is better.
+If only one goroutine accesses the set for most of the time, such to insert a batch of elements and then uses only `Contains` or `Range`, using built-in map is better.